-Doi Inthanon Trekking and hiking in the forest
+Doi Inthanon Trekking and tours in the forest

 How to be prepared

 You will go to an environment that is prone to unpredictable weather conditions.
 Even in the very hot dry season months March and April the weather on Doi Inthanon can be very different from where you started your trip, which is most likely Chiang Mai.
 In the rainy season, you can have blue skies and hot, sunny weather in Chiang Mai but on Doi Inthanon, it might be foggy and cold.
 Sometimes there is hardly any visibility near the summit.
 It can be very atmospheric and mystical.
 So be prepared and take a raincoat and a warm shirt with long sleeves with you if you go trekking on Doi Inthanon.

 If you do hike one of the more popular trails such as Kew Mae Pan, Pha Dok Siew, or Angka you will not encounter that much difficulty: these trails are well maintained so fairly easy.
 If you go on one of our Doi Inthanon trekking tours it is different.
 There are trails but sometimes not maintained.
 You really need good hiking boots with a good grip.
 Depending on the tour the hiking becomes real jungle trekking.
 We usually don’t meet other trekkers on our Doi Inthanon trekking tours.

 Kew Mae Pan Nature Trail